73 Yards: Broadcast

 In the United Kingdom, "73 Yards" was first released on BBC iPlayer and aired on BBC One on 25 May 2024.
 It was released simultaneously on Disney+ in the United States on 24 May.
 Disney also handled international distribution of the episode outside of the United Kingdom and Ireland.

 Ratings

 Overnight figures estimated that the episode was seen by 2.62 million viewers upon its first broadcast, the largest overnight figures of the series up to that point.
 It beat the previous highest "Space Babies" by around 20 thousand viewers, and was up 580 thousand viewers from the previous episode.
-In consolidated data, the episode had been viewed by 4.058 million within seven days.
+The episode received a total of 4.26 million consolidated viewers across 7 days, and a total of 5.23 million consolidated viewers across 28 days.